Govt coming up with excuses to stop Bharat Jodo Yatra, says Rahul Gandhi | Politics

 Targeting the BJP, which is in power at the Centre and in Haryana, Gandhi said it is scared of the truth.

-In this, lakhs have taken part, but no one even asked anyone what their religion was, what language they spoke or from which place they came from.
-In this yatra, for 24 hours, people respected each other and hugged each other and spread love, Gandhi said.
+He said, in this, lakhs have taken part, but no one even asked anyone what their religion was, what language they spoke or from which place they came from.
+In this yatra, people respected each other and hugged each other and spread love, Gandhi said.
+He said on Wednesday, the Haryana Congress president fell down while walking during the yatra and he was picked up within a second by seven to eight people.

+''Nobody asked about his religion or caste… You are an Indian and you will be picked up.
+We will not let you fall.
+We need such a government which protects every Indian,'' Gandhi said. ''When a farmer faces a problem, entire India protects him, if a labourer faces any difficulty, then the entire country helps him out.
+We want such an India...We do not want RSS, Narendra Modi's hate filled India.
+Nobody wants it,'' he said.

+Gandhi reiterated that he is ''opening a shop of love in the market of hate''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)